-- 1.16 Network Rail has described how it has targeted its constrained funding at those assets prioritised by risk, so that renewal brings the greatest risk control benefit.
+- 1.21 Network Rail described to us during our PR18 meetings how it has targeted its constrained funding at those assets prioritised by risk, so that renewal brings the greatest risk control benefit.
 It is confident that its decision-making methodology is appropriate.
-It has been informed by the experience of delivery in CP5 and this intelligence is reflected in its revised asset policies that have guided routes in their bottom-up investment decision making. - 1.17 The only asset group where Network Rail acknowledges residual concerns regarding the effectiveness of planned renewals volumes is in the Civils portfolio.
-It is a welcome sign of Network Rail's growing effectiveness and maturity that its own assurance activities had identified similar issues to ORR's scrutiny. - 1.18 We challenged the sufficiency of planned CP6 renewals volumes for earthworks and structures.
-This was based on originally planned works in the CP5 Civils Adjustment Mechanism (CAM), which have been deferred, and on the particular susceptibility of these assets to rapid failure during adverse and extreme weather events.
+It has been informed by the experience of delivery in CP5 and this intelligence is reflected in its revised asset policies that have guided routes in their bottom-up investment decision making. - 1.22 The only asset group where Network Rail acknowledged residual concerns regarding the effectiveness of planned renewals volumes is in the Civils portfolio.
+It is a welcome sign of Network Rail's growing effectiveness and maturity that its own assurance activities had identified similar issues to our scrutiny. - 1.23 We challenged the sufficiency of planned CP6 renewals volumes for earthworks, structures and related drainage.
+This was based on originally planned works in the CP5 Civils Adjustment Mechanism (CAM), which had been deferred, and on the particular susceptibility of these assets to rapid failure during adverse and extreme weather events.
 Network Rail responded that it had a better understanding of its assets, and of the effectiveness of its interventions, than at the time of the CAM.
-Risk control did not depend on simply catching up CP5 volumes and doing prioritised CP6 volumes. - 1.19 STE has advised the Network Rail Board that it expects that it will be necessary to deploy approximately £300m worth of additional targeted activity on earthworks during CP6 to resolve emerging failures which may arise.
-This will need to be targeted where the risk emerges, which will likely be driven by locations of extreme weather and we have pressed Network Rail to reconsider the timing and distribution of this amount of money.
-We acknowledge the need to have true contingencies for events arising (such as Dawlish and Dover sea wall during CP5), but believe some funds can be directed proactively at those renewals that would have been undertaken in a less constrained funding scenario, or other preventive interventions.
+Risk control did not depend on simply catching up CP5 volumes and doing prioritised CP6 volumes. - 1.24 STE had advised the Network Rail Board at the time it submitted its SBPs that it expected that it would be necessary to deploy approximately £300m worth of additional targeted activity on earthworks during CP6 to resolve emerging failures that might arise.
+This would need to be targeted where the risk emerges, which would likely be driven by locations of extreme weather.
+In our draft determination, we pressed Network Rail to reconsider the timing and distribution of this amount of money.
+We acknowledged the need to have true contingencies for events arising (such as Dawlish and Dover sea wall during CP5), but challenged Network Rail to consider whether funds could be directed proactively at those renewals that would have been undertaken in a less constrained funding scenario, or other preventive interventions.
+We describe Network Rail's response to our challenge later in this chapter.